What is the Canada Startup Visa?

 Can I apply if I've previously been denied a visa?

-If you’ve been previously denied a Canadian visa, it doesn’t automatically disqualify you from applying for the Start-Up Visa.
+If you’ve been previously denied a Canadian visa, immigration law doesn’t automatically disqualify you from applying for the Start-Up Visa.
 Each application is assessed on its own merits, and previous visa refusals shouldn’t impact your eligibility, as long as you meet all the program requirements.

 Who reviews Canada Start-Up Visa program applications?

 The Immigration, Refugees, and Citizenship Canada (IRCC) department, a Government of Canada department, reviews applications.
-The IRCC assesses the applicant’s eligibility, the business concept and detailed business plan, and the designated organization’s letter of support and commitment certificate to decide whether to grant permanent residence.
+The IRCC assesses the applicant’s eligibility, the business concept and detailed business plan, and the letter of support and commitment certificate from the designated organization to decide whether to grant permanent residence.

 A peer review panel may be asked to assess an application to ensure it meets industry standards.
 If, for example, the application involved an angel investor group, the National Angel Capital Organization would perform the review.
 Meanwhile, if the application involved a venture capital group, the Canadian Venture Capital and Private Equity Association would perform the review.